Helicoprion: Historical whorl reconstructions

-Earliest reconstructions
+Initial reconstructions

-Alexander Karpinsky's 1899 hypothesis of the placement of the tooth whorl on H. bessonowi.
+Karpinsky's 1899 first hypothesis of the placement of the tooth whorl on H. bessonowi.

 Hypotheses for the placement and identity of Helicoprion's tooth whorls were controversial since it was first discovered.
-Henry Woodward, who referred the first known Helicoprion fossils to Edestus, discussed the various hypotheses concerning the nature of Edestus fossils.
-Joseph Leidy, who originally described Edestus vorax, argued that they represented the jaws of chondrichthyan fish.
-William Davies agreed, specifically comparing it to the jaws of the Permian petalodont Janassa bituminosa.
-Researcher J.S.
-Newberry alternatively suggested that the jaw-like fossils were defensive spines of a stingray-like fish.
-Woodward eventually settled on E.D.
-Cope's argument that they represented pectoral fin spines from fish similar to Pelecopterus (now known as Protosphyraena and at the time sometimes assigned to Ptychodus).

-Karpinsky's 1899 monograph on Helicoprion noted that the bizarre nature of the tooth whorl made reaching precise conclusions on its function difficult.
-He tentatively suggested that it curled up from the upper jaw for defensive or offensive purposes.
-This was justified by comparison to the upper tooth blades of Edestus, which by 1899 had been re-evaluated as structures belonging to the jaw.
+In his original 1886 description of H. davisii, then assigned to Edestus, Woodward discussed the various interpretations that had been proposed regarding the nature of the fossils placed in that genus.
+Leidy, who had originally described Edestus in 1855, argued that the fossils represented the jaws of chondrichthyan fishes.
+The British paleontologist William Davies agreed this view and compared the material specifically to the jaws of Janassa bituminosa, another Permian holocephalan belonging to the likewise extinct petalodonts.
+In contrast, the American paleontologist John Strong Newberry suggested that these jaw-like structures were defensive spines of a stingray-like fish.
+Woodward ultimately adopted the hypothesis proposed by the American paleontologist Edward Drinker Cope, who interpreted the fossils as pectoral fin spines belonging to fishes comparable to Pelecopterus (now known as Protosphyraena, then sometimes placed within Ptychodus).
+When Karpinsky erected the genus Helicoprion in 1899, he emphasized that the peculiar nature of the tooth whorl made it difficult to draw precise conclusions about its function.
+He cautiously suggested that it may have curled forward from the upper jaw for defensive or offensive purposes, an idea supported by comparison with the upper dental blades of Edestus, which by 1899 had been re-evaluated as structures belonging to the jaw.

 Debates over the identity of Helicoprion's tooth whorl continued in the years following Karpinsky's monograph.
-In 1900, the publication was reviewed by Charles Eastman, who appreciated the paper as a whole, but derided the sketch of the supposed life position of the whorl.
+In 1900, the publication was reviewed by Eastman, who appreciated the paper as a whole, but derided the sketch of the supposed life position of the whorl.
 Though Eastman admitted that the teeth of the whorl were very similar to those of other chondrichthyans, he still supported the idea that the whorl may have been a defensive structure embedded into the body of the animal, rather than the mouth.
-Shortly after his original monograph, Karpinsky published the argument that the whorl represented a curled, scute-covered tail akin to that of Hippocampus (seahorses).
-This proposal was immediately criticized by various researchers.
-E. Van den Broeck noted the fragility of the structure and argued that it was most well-protected as a paired feeding apparatus in the cheek of the animal.
-Paleoichthyologist A.S.
-Woodward (unrelated to Henry Woodward) followed this suggestion with the hypothesis that each whorl represented a tooth battery from a gigantic shark.
-G. Simoens illustrated Karpinsky's various proposals and used histological data to adamantly argue that the whorls were toothed structures placed within the mouth.
-In 1911, Karpinsky illustrated the whorls as components of the dorsal fins.
-Reconstructions similar to those of Karpinsky (1899) were used in Russian publications and textbooks as late as 2001.
+Shortly after his initial monograph, Karpinsky published a new argument suggesting that the whorl represented a curved, plate-covered tail resembling that of seahorses.
+This proposal was immediately criticized by several researchers.
+The Belgian paleontologist Ernest Van Den Broeck emphasized the fragility of the structure and argued that it would be better protected if it were a paired oral apparatus located within the animal's cheeks.
+The British paleoichthyologist Arthur Smith Woodward expanded on this idea and proposed that each whorl represented a dental battery belonging to a large shark.
+The Belgian paleontologist Gustave Simoens illustrated Karpinsky’s various hypotheses and, drawing on histological data, asserted with certainty that the whorls were tooth-bearing structures located within the mouth.
+In 1911, Karpinsky depicted the whorls as components of the dorsal fins.
+Reconstructions similar to those proposed by Karpinsky in 1899 continued to appear in Russian publications and textbooks as late as 2001.